AppGharage/Epay-Docs/source/docs/building-and-previewing.md

 ### Previewing with Browsersync

-If you are [using Laravel Mix to compile your assets](../compiling-assets), you can preview your site with Browsersync by simply running:
+If you are [using Laravel Mix to compile your assets](/docs/compiling-assets) (which is included in the default Jigsaw setup), you can preview your site with Browsersync by simply running:

 ```
 $ npm run watch